markusmoenig/Eldiron/docs/docs/creator/tools/dungeon.md

 - continuing walls toward an existing staircase or shaft
 - aligning a dungeon blockout to already authored geometry
 - connecting generated dungeon spaces to hand-built world structures

+## Doors

+Dungeon doors generate **real geometry**, not only billboards.

+That means:

+- door panels are paintable in the editor
+- split doors can use two moving leaves
+- jambs and lintels are generated as normal geometry
+- the generated door can still be driven by an item handler such as `Door Handler`

+Door panels support the configured `open_mode`, including:

+- `Auto`
+- `Slide Up`
+- `Slide Down`
+- `Slide Left`
+- `Slide Right`
+- `Split Sides`

+At runtime, the generated door geometry is animated from item state.

+## Stairs

+Stair tiles generate editable stair geometry directly into the map.

+This includes:

+- stair treads
+- risers
+- optional stair ceilings when dungeon ceilings are enabled

+Because the result is normal geometry, it can still be painted and refined with the existing tools.

 ## Generated Geometry